 We will send you a photography consent form in advance if we would like to photograph your group during their visit.

 We have a limited number of toilets available for use by visiting schools.
 The toilets are located behind the Conservatory.

-All areas of the Botanic Garden are accessible for wheelchairs.
-There is disabled toilet.
+All areas of the Garden are accessible for wheelchairs.
+There is a disabled toilet.
 Please advise us in advance if any of your students use wheelchairs or have walking difficulties.